Bou Saâda

-Bou Saada (بو سعادة, bu s‘adah, meaning "place of happiness") is a town and municipality in Bousaâda Province, Algeria, situated 245 km south of Algiers.
-As Arena it was the site of a city and bishopric in Roman Africa, now a Catholic titular see.
-The municipal population was estimated at 134,000 in 2008.
+Bou Saada (بو سعادة, bu s‘adah, meaning "place of happiness") city, capital of Bou Saada province. situated at the crossroads between the mountainous north and the Sahara Desert, in north-central Algeria.
+It lies approximately 198 kilometers south of the Algerian capital, and about 183 kilometers from the Mediterranean coast.

 Geography

 Bou-Saada is located in the southwest of the Hodna region in the Hauts Plateaux, at the feet of the Ouled Naïl Range of the Saharan Atlas.

 Bou-Saada has traditionally been an important market place producing and selling jewelry, metalwork, carpets and bousaadi knives.
 There is also a textile mill in town.
 Even in modern times, Bou-Saada is an important trading post for nomads.
 There is also some national tourism during winter.

 Bou-Saada is well-connected with other urban centres by road.
 M'Sila is 70 km northeast, Biskra is 175 km east, Bordj Bou Arreridj 130 km northeast and Djelfa 120 km southwest.

 Bou-Saada has two quarters, the old medina (ksar) within the city walls with arched alleyways, and the French town to the south.
 Surrounding the town are extensive date groves.